nbolar/nbolar.github.io/_posts/2019-04-26-playstatus.md

 excerpt: "macOS, Swift, Music"
 ---
 ## What is PlayStatus?
-PlayStatus is a macOS menu bar app that allows you to control music playback of Apple Music, Spotify and iTunes.
+PlayStatus is a macOS menu bar app that allows you to control music playback of Apple Music, Spotify and iTunes including iTunes Radio and Beats1.

 You can check out the project on [GitHub](https://github.com/nbolar/PlayStatus).